sourcegraph/sourcegraph-public-snapshot/doc/admin/install/docker-compose/migrate.md

 scp example_user@example_docker_host.com:/tmp/db.out db.out
 ```

-* (optional) You can run `less "/tmp/db.out"` to verify that the database dump has the contents that you expect
+* Run `less "/tmp/db.out"` and verify that the database dump has contents that you expect (e.g. that some of your repository names appear)

 ### Create the new Docker Compose instance